Expensify/App/docs/articles/new-expensify/connections/xero/Xero-Troubleshooting.md

 - If the report is in the Open status, ensure that it is submitted.
 - If the report is in the Processing status, an admin or approver will need to approve it.

 Once complete, an admin must manually export the report to Xero by clicking the heading at the top of the expense and selecting Export.
-Then they’ll select Xero.
+Then they'll select Xero.